nus-cs2103-AY2122S1/tp/docs/team/ziqing26.md

   - What it does: allows the user to sort elderly based on visit or last visit.
   - Justification: This feature enhances the functionality of SeniorLove by improving the effectiveness of display of information.
 As visits are at the heart of SeniorLove, sorting boosts the productivity by reducing the time to manually search for the timeline of visit.
-  - Highlights: The implementation was challengins as there are many design alternatives and in-depth understanding of JavaFX features.
+  - Highlights: The implementation was challenging as there are many design alternatives and in-depth understanding of JavaFX features.
 I managed to find a way to maintain immutability of the lists while making the list of elderly sortable.

 - **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=ziqing26&tabRepo=AY2122S1-CS2103-T14-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)